Limited Liability Companies (LLC)

 Public Limited Company

-A public limited company is a LLC that is capable of offering its shares to the general public.
-Such a company must have a minimum of 50 shareholders and is subject to significantly stricter rules and regulations due to their ability to raise funds from the public.
-Usually, public limited companies are listed on a stock exchange, and are typically large corporations.
+A Public Limited Company is a type of Limited Liability Company in Singapore that can offer its shares to the general public.
+This particular type of company in Singapore must have a minimum of 50 shareholders and adhere to stricter rules and regulations due to their ability to raise funds from the public.
+These companies are typically large corporations and are often listed on a stock exchange.

 Public Limited Company Limited by Guarantee

-This variant of public limited companies is a type of business entity meant for non-profit organizations.
+This variant of public limited companies is one of the types of companies in Singapore meant for non-profit organizations.

 Sole Proprietorship